rossgk2/physmath/To do.md

 - When you're reading something that is satisfyingly organized, I advise learning by writing down the most important definitions and facts you come across as you read.
 See if you can boil everything important down into a list of bullet points.

 precalc
+- possibly add section that summarizes things you learn in algebra
+  - notation for multiplication: \times, \cdot, and parentheses
+  - you "solve equations" by doing the same operation to both sides of the equation
+  - "FOIL" and why it works
 - add note on why precalc matters: gives you a foundation for modeling phenomena. so is inherently useful even if you don't learn calc afterwards.
 - add remark that "f = f(x)" is bad but don't make it more complicated than that
 - add explanation of "FOIL" and remark that you shouldn't rely on a mnemonic such as "FOIL"